-Our Pacific Northwest has more than its share of native and introduced evergreen plants, which give our natural and man-made landscapes a lush look year-round-when they aren't buried beneath snow, that is.
-Evergreen plants can be divided into two broad categories: 1) narrow-leaf (needled) evergreens such as pines, junipers and yews; and 2) broadleaf evergreens such as rhododendrons, hollies and box.
+Evergreen plants can be divided into two broad categories: (a) narrow leaf (needled) evergreens such as pines, junipers, yews and (b) broadleaf evergreens like rhododendrons, hollies, and box.

-To keep your evergreens healthy and looking their best, a little pruning is sometimes in order.
-But don't overdo it.
-Pruning of most evergreens should be limited to the removal of dead, diseased, and injured wood, and the maintenance of the natural shape of the plants.
+Limit the pruning of most evergreens to the removal of dead, diseased, and injured wood, and the maintenance of the natural shape of plants.

 Dead, diseased, and broken wood can be removed at any time of year.
-However, for general pruning, the best time is in early spring just before growth begins, or during late winter.
-Narrow-leaf evergreens may be pruned a second time in June before the new growth has matured.
+However, for general pruning the best time is in late winter or early spring just before growth begins.
+Narrow leaf evergreens may be pruned a second time in June before the new growth has matured.
 It may be necessary to give particularly fast-growing plants an additional light pruning or two during the growing season.